 The Setting and the Challenge

-As the postwar Army took shape, its strength began a decade of decline, dropping from an 1867 level of about 57,000 to half that in the year that General Custer was killed, then leveling off at an average of about 26,000 for the remaining years up to the War with Spain.
-Effective strength always lay somewhere below authorized strength, seriously impaired, for example, by high rates of sickness and desertion.
+As the postwar Army took shape, its strength began a decade of decline, dropping from an 1867 level of about 57,000 to half that in the year General Custer was killed, then leveling off at an average of about 26,000 for the remaining years up to the War with Spain.
+Effective strength always lay somewhere below-authorized strength, seriously impaired, for example, by high rates of sickness and desertion.

 Development of a basic defense system in the trans-Mississippi West had followed the course of empire; territorial acquisition and exploration succeeded by emigration and settlement brought the whites increasingly into collision with the Indians and progressively raised the need for military posts along the transcontinental trails and in settled areas.

 The annexation of Texas in 1845, the settlement of the Oregon boundary dispute in 1846, and the successful conclusion of the Mexican War with the cession to the United States in 1848 of vast areas of land all drew the outlines of the primary task facing the Army in the West in the middle of the nineteenth century.
 Between the Mexican and Civil Wars, the Army established a reasonably comprehensive system of forts to protect the arteries of white travel and areas of white settlement across the frontier.
 At the same time, operations were launched against Indian tribes that represented actual or potential threats to movement and settlement.